cc-hpc-itwm/Fed-DART/readme.md

                     , maximal_numberDevices = 100
                     )
 ```
 Fed-DART will support multiple federated learning workflows.
-In the current stage of development, we only support the case of
-sending tasks (taskType 1) to specific devices.The case of sending tasks to random devices, which fullfill certain requirements, will be included soon.
+In the current stage of development, we only support the case of sending tasks (taskType 1) to specific devices.
+The case of sending tasks to devices, which fulfills certain hardware requirements, will be included soon. <br>
-To specify the paramterDict for the task, fetch the currently connected  devices from the DART-server and set parameters.
+To specify the parameterDict for the task, fetch the currently connected devices from the DART-server and set parameters.
 ```python
 list_devices = manager.getAllDeviceNames()
 parameterDict = {}